Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Why Plastic: Coca Cola/American Plastic

-Where to Watch Why Plastic: Coca Cola/American Plastic
+Why Plastic: Coca Cola/American Plastic Streaming - Where to Watch Online

-Can’t wait to see 'Why Plastic: Coca Cola/American Plastic' on your favorite screen?
-Hunting down a streaming service to buy, rent, download, or view the Max Stern-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Set to enjoy 'Why Plastic: Coca Cola/American Plastic' on any device you have handy?
+Finding a streaming service to buy, rent, download, or watch the Max Stern-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Why Plastic: Coca Cola/American Plastic' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Why Plastic: Coca Cola/American Plastic' right now, here are some finer points about the ARTE, A&O Buero Filmproduktion, Renegade Pictures documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Why Plastic: Coca Cola/American Plastic' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Why Plastic: Coca Cola/American Plastic' right now, here are some specifics about the ARTE, A&O Buero Filmproduktion, Renegade Pictures documentary flick.

 Why Plastic: Coca Cola/American Plastic starring Laura Mulholland has a Not Rated rating, a runtime of about 29 min, and a scheduled release date of .

-It received a user score of 82/100 on TMDb, which put together reviews from 5 knowledgeable users.
+It received a user score of 82/100 on TMDb, which put together reviews from 5 top users.

-Here’s what’s going on in this one...
+Wondering what this story is all about?
 Here's the plot: "Whales beached after ingesting plastic, oceans soiled: a quarter of marine waste today comes from cans and plastic bottles.
 The drinks industry produces 470 billion single-use bottles each year, 25% of which come from Coca-Cola.
 Although the world's largest soft drink producer has set ambitious targets to prevent this environmental pollution, it has often failed to do so.
 In the 1950s, the company sold its drink exclusively in returnable glass bottles, which it washed and refilled.
 Two decades later, these were replaced by disposable bottles - a decision whose devastating effects still linger." .